Psychokiller1888/AmenitizScriptiz/README.md

 #### User settings

 `scripty_highlight_highlightColor` color: The color for the highlight.
-Value can be a text color, an HTML color code, a RGB or RGBA combo
+Value can be a text color, an HTML color code, a RGB or RGBA object
 `scripty_highlight_highlights` object: Define the days you want to highlight here, for every month.
 Rename the month name for your language.
-Exemple for english:
+Example for english:

 ```js
 const scripty_highlight_highlights = {